Treatment for Bone Bruise (Bone Contusion)

 Taking medicine to reduce pain and swelling

-Wearing a brace or other device to limit movement, if needed
+Wearing a brace or other device to limit movement

-Your doctor may give you advice about your diet.
+Your healthcare provider may give you advice about your diet.
 This is because eating a diet that is rich in calcium, vitamin D, and protein can help you heal.
-Your doctor may ask you to not use certain over-the-counter medicines for pain.
+Your healthcare provider may ask you not to use certain over-the-counter medicines for pain.
 Some of these may delay normal bone healing.
-If you smoke, your doctor will advise you to stop smoking.
+If you smoke, your healthcare provider will advise you to stop smoking.
 Smoking can also delay bone healing.

-Your health care provider will tell you how long you should avoid putting weight on your bone.
+Your healthcare provider will tell you how long you should not put weight on your bone.
 Most bone bruises slowly heal over 2 to 4 months.
 A larger bone bruise may take longer to heal.
 You may not be able to return to sports activities for weeks or months.
-If your symptoms don’t go away, your health care provider may give you an MRI.
+If your symptoms don’t go away, your healthcare provider may order an MRI.

 Possible complications of a bone bruise